• Skip to primary navigation

 Paneer is our family’s favourite.
 We have palak paneer regularly at our dinner table, and we enjoy vegetarian zucchini boats with paneer filling at our get-togethers.
 However, this decadent shahi paneer is reserved for more special occasions - when we don’t care about calories 😀.

 This dish is a vegetarian gem from Mughlai cuisine that usually contains onions and garlic.
 However, I avoid eating onions and garlic on festival and religious days.
-Therefore, I have created an allium-free version of all my favorite dishes such as vegetable pulao and aloo matar.
+Therefore, I have created an allium-free version of all my favorite dishes such as vegetable pulao and this aloo matar recipe.
 I came up with this shahi paneer recipe on one of those days.
 It is so delicious and flavorful that I make it all the time, whether it is a festival or not!

 Do you make dishes that are free from alliums?
 Do let me know in the comments below.
 I would love to hear from you. -Padma